Archive-663/tamron300mm60B/README.md

 # Lot no. 005 | Tripod foot attachments for Tamron's 300mm 60B

 This lot contains various tripod foot grip attachments for one handed use for Tamron's 300mm f2.8 60b.
-May work for other models
+May work for other models.
+If not, you can modify the included STEP files to fit your needs.

 ## What you'll need